Two years ago I sat in the back pew of my non-affirming church begging the question, “God what are you asking of me?”

 As my understanding in my own life became clear, so did the sight to see the pain around me, the injustice around me and the need for several sustaining oxygen masks.
 And that yearning to serve grew as I grew in awareness.
 It didn’t mean that I was healed because, I think, healing is life-long.
 It meant that as I reached a rhythm of life-giving sustenance, I could start offering love to others.

-So after asking this question of “what is God asking of me,” I took a direct approach in prayer asking to wake up the next day incapable of doubt.
+So after asking this question of “What is God asking of me,” I took a direct approach in prayer asking to wake up the next day incapable of doubt.
 I asked the Holy Spirit to light me on fire – direct words.
 The next day interactions with people were so intense I would cry afterwards, color was so vivid it was beyond words beautiful and the immense feeling of calling was overwhelming.
-There was no room for doubt.
+There was no room for

 Thus began discernment for seminary.
 This looked like a new church home, work for LGBTQ wrestling faith & the marginalized at large, therapy for my own healing from trauma and a lot of fighting to stay present in that work.